AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 Each `ParseObject` has a class name that you can use to distinguish different sorts of data.
 For example, in case of our application, we might call `ParseObject` to store uploaded images with name `Post`.

-If we wish to declare an object that inherits from `ParseObject`, we need to do the following:
+You can also declare models that can be later used by inheriting from `ParseObject`.
+In this case, we need to set the fields/properties ahead of time:

 ```swift
 // needs to be imported